Gambling Problems and Addiction

-Smartphone addiction, sometimes colloquially known as “nomophobia” (fear of being without a mobile phone), is often fueled by an Internet overuse problem or Internet addiction disorder.
+Smartphone addiction, sometimes colloquially known as “nomophobia” (fear of being without a mobile phone), is often fueled by an internet overuse problem or internet addiction disorder.
 After all, it's rarely the phone or tablet itself that creates the compulsion, but rather the games, apps, and online worlds it connects us to.

 Smartphone addiction can encompass a variety of impulse-control problems, including:

-Smartphones, tablets, or the Internet can be addictive because their use, just like the use of drugs and alcohol, can trigger the release of the brain chemical dopamine and alter mood.
-And just like using drugs and alcohol, you can rapidly build up tolerance so that it takes more and more time in front of these screens to derive the same pleasurable reward.
+While you can experience impulse-control problems with a laptop or desktop computer, the size and convenience of smartphones and tablets means that we can take them just about anywhere and gratify our compulsions at any time.
+In fact, most of us are rarely ever more than five feet from our smartphones.
+Like the use of drugs and alcohol, they can trigger the release of the brain chemical dopamine and alter your mood.
+You can also rapidly build up tolerance so that it takes more and more time in front of these screens to derive the same pleasurable reward.

 Increasing loneliness and depression.
 While it may seem that losing yourself online will temporarily make feelings such as loneliness, depression, and boredom evaporate into thin air, it can actually make you feel even worse.
 A 2014 study found a correlation between high social media usage and depression and anxiety.
 Users, especially teens, tend to compare themselves unfavorably with their peers on social media, promoting feelings of loneliness and depression.